Frequently Asked Questions About Chiropractic

 Picture this – your insurance company sends you a letter to say “we care about your health, that’s why we’re now going to pay for your organic vegetables, and we’ll also cover your personal training, yoga classes and an extra week of holidays this year!”

-If you’re fortunate enough to have private health insurance you’re probably thinking “what insurance does this guy have??”
+If you’re fortunate enough to have private health insurance – only some Australians do – you’re probably thinking “what insurance does this guy have??”
 Followed quickly by “that plan must cost a fortune!”

 Of course, there’s no such plan… and that comes down to the primary purpose of insurance of any kind: it’s to help you in the case of emergencies – in this case health emergencies.